visforvali/ws297y/syllabus.md

 # Required Materials 💰

+{ .note }
-All required readings are provided for free.
-They're uploaded to Classes\Content\Read All the Things! and are linked in the [Calendar](/calendar.md) on this website for your convenience.
+> All required readings are provided for free.
+They're uploaded to Classes\Content and are linked in the [Calendar](/calendar.md) on this website for your convenience.

 In addition, you'll need:

-- A notebook/paper for journaling by hand (if you're disabled and require assistive , )
+- A marble composition notebook for journaling by hand (if you're disabled and require assistive technology to write, please contact me).
 - A short prose book of your choosing that you wouldn't mind parting with.
 It can be fiction, nonfiction, a book you already own, or a book bought for this purpose, but it has to be a book you're willing to destroy.

 ---